scaleflex/js-cloudimage-responsive/README.md

 ###### Type: **Number** | _optional_

-it is recommended to prevent page layout jumping and to leverage visibility checking and thus lazy loading.
+It is recommended to prevent page layout jumping.
+The parameter is used to calculate image height to hold the image position while image is loading.

 To see the full cloudimage documentation [click here](https://docs.cloudimage.io/go/cloudimage-documentation)